Design your own engagement ring

 How can I calculate my diamond’s appraisal value online?

 If you’re looking to get your diamond insured you’ll need an appraisal of your diamond jewelry.
 As you can see in our diamond price charts, diamond prices are continuously changing with the market, meaning it’s a smart idea to update your insurance policy every so often to reflect the present value of your possessions.
 If you’re looking for the appraisal value of a loose diamond, StoneAlgo’s diamond price estimate is a great place to start.
-If you’re looking for an even more accurate diamond appraisal value for a GIA certified natural diamond, you can use our free diamond check tool to generate a more specific price estimate.
+If you’re looking for an even more accurate diamond appraisal value for a GIA or IGI certified lab-grown diamond or natural diamond, you can use our diamond check tool to generate a more specific price estimate.

 Disclaimers